opensearch-project/documentation-website/_dashboards/quickstart.md

 ---
 layout: default
-title: Quickstart guide
+title: Dashboards quickstart
 nav_order: 2
 has_children: false
 redirect_from:
    - /dashboards/quickstart-dashboards/
 ---

-# Quickstart guide
+# Dashboards quickstart

-This quickstart guide covers the core concepts that you need to understand to get started with OpenSearch Dashboards.
+This quickstart covers the core concepts that you need to understand to get started with OpenSearch Dashboards.
 You'll learn how to:

 - Add sample data.
-- Explore and inspect data.
+- Explore and interact with data.
 - Visualize data.

 Starting with OpenSearch 2.12, you'll see the following homepage view.
-This redesign considers the OpenSearch community's feedback about creating a more intuitive dashboard experience.
+This redesign considers the OpenSearch community's feedback about simplifying the dashboard experience.
+Share your [feedback](<insert-link-feedback-dashboards>) about this update or other tools you want to see in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-home.png" alt="Screenshot of OpenSearch Dashboards homepage" width="700">